tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 2.md

 When choosing **identifiers** for entities in a database its essential to consider the following suggestions:
 1. **Stability**: Select identifiers that will not change in value over time.
-2. **Non-Null**: Ensure that the chosen identifier attributes always have a value for every instance of the entity
+2. **Non-Null**: Ensure that the chosen identifier attributes always have a value for every instance of the entity.
+3. **Avoid intelligent identifiers**: Intelligent identifiers are things like location names or people's names.
+Instead, opt for generic, descriptive, and non-sensitive identifiers.
+4. **Simplicity**: Prefer simple and straightforward identifiers over complex and composite keys.
+Using simple identifiers makes the database design more manageable and improves readability.